stefaniemuff/statlearning/9SVM/9SVM.knit.md

 <!-- \footnote{Todo: It could be nice to have an exercise that compares SVM with logistic regression, with and without ridge penalty, and perhaps also LD; or this can be saved for compulsory exercise 2} -->

 * If class boundaries are non-linear then SVM is more popular, but _kernel versions of logistic regression_ are also possible, but more computationally expensive (and traditionally less used).

-\vspace{2mm}

-* Drawbacks of SVMs: No feature selection, no probabilities, thus in general interpretability is difficult.

 ---